doublezerofoundation/doublezero-offchain/README.md

 Commands:
-  calculate-rewards  Calculate rewards for the given time period export-demand      Export demand matrix and enriched validators to CSV files help               Print this message or the help of the given subcommand(s)
+  calculate-rewards  Calculate rewards for the given time period export-demand      Export demand matrix and validators to CSV files help               Print this message or the help of the given subcommand(s)

 Options: